Proof of Value

 SDG&E January 2026 Rate Increase – Capital vs. Energy Cost Attribution

-- What general coverage reported: SDG&E rates would increase 10% effective January 1.
+- What basic coverage reported: SDG&E rates would increase 10% effective January 1.

 - What CRI delivered: The increase wasn't driven by energy procurement (SDG&E's ERRA revenue requirement actually dropped $67 million).
 The real drivers were capital recovery mechanics invisible in any press releases: a $172 million TACBAA transmission true-up (past cost reconciliation, not new investment), $616 million in PABA undercollection signaling bundled/departed load tension, and GRC base margin increases.
 Most critically, residential delivery rates rose 19.4%.